graphql/graphql-spec/spec/Section 3 -- Type System.md

   - EnumTypeExtension
   - InputObjectTypeExtension

-Type extensions are used to represent a GraphQL type system which has been extended from some original type system.
-For example, this might be used by a local service to represent data a GraphQL client only accesses locally, or by a GraphQL service which is itself an extension of another GraphQL service.
+Type extensions are used to represent a GraphQL type which has been extended from some original type.
+For example, this might be used by a local service to represent additional fields a GraphQL client only accesses locally.

 ## Scalars